-What we planned What we achieved Develop a central database and geospatial framework for condition assessment information and generate a renewal programme from the system that GIS is up to dat asset information, E GIS system and GIS that shows our asse NRC is working well e.
-AssetFinda is the datal lagle are the consultants refers to the Geographic ets as a map.
-The new GIS , and our information is b r Mangawhai Wastewate consultant Eagle to ensure database that holds all our tants we work with for our aphical Information system by GIS shared service with on is being updated, data water, still working on links Complete the data cleansing project to reduce Wastewater CCTV completed in 2019/2020 the number of unknown asset attributes (including asset lives to aid renewal planning) Town Metres CCTV'd since 2018 Approx. metres left to be CCTV'd Dargaville 24,078 8,262 Te Kopuru 2,028 2,578 Mangawhai 0 (Work currently in progress) 49,254 Kaiwaka 1,865 (work currently in progress) 2,421 (completed as of June) Maungaturoto 0 (some done in 2017) 10,042 Maungaturoto, 8km we plan to do 3-4km of w in Dargaville and Manag Kopuru.
+What we planned What we achieved Develop a central database and geospatial framework for condition assessment information and generate a renewal programme from the system Work ongoing with AssetFinda and our consultant Eagle to enthat GIS is up-to-date.
+AssetFinda is the database that holds a asset information, Eagle are the consultants we work with for GIS system and GIS is the Geographical Information System the shows our assets as a map.
+The new GIS shared service with is working well, and our information is being updated.
+The data cleansing project for Mangawhai Wastewater continues as do linking of data between GIS, AssetFinda and MaqiQ.
+Complete the data cleansing project to reduce Wastewater CCTV completed in 2019/2020 the number of unknown asset attributes (including asset lives to aid renewal planning) Town Metres CCTV'd since 2018 Approx. metres left to be CCTV'd Dargaville 24,078 8,262 Te Kopuru 2,028 2,578 Mangawhai 0 (work currently in progress) 49,254 Kaiwaka 1,865 (work currently in progress) 2,421 (completed as of June) Maungaturoto 0 (some done in 2017) 10,042 Maungaturoto, 8km we plan to do 3-4km of w n in Dargaville and Manga Kopuru.
 The remaining Co ars. whai and if feasible

 What we planned What we achieved Wastewater modelling (Kaiwaka).
-Scoping exercise to determine needs and level of detail required for development of hydraulic model A modelling strategy was developed and completed which advises which type of modelling we should undertake.
+Scoping exercise to determine needs and level of detail required for development of hydraulic model A modelling strategy was developed and completed to advise which type of modelling we should undertake.
 The actual modelling has yet to be completed but will begin in the coming year.
 Wastewater modelling (Dargaville, Maungaturoto and Kaiwaka).
 Develop, test and implement hydraulic model to identify capacity issues, optimisation of pumping stations, manage growth As per the above.
 The modelling strategy was completed.
-This was a district wide exercise and determines which type of modelling we should undertake.
+This was a district-wide exercise and determines which type of the modelling we should undertake.
 The actual modelling will begin in the coming years.
 Commence the desludging of the Dargaville Wastewater Oxidation Pond The resource consent has been received and works have started.
-Complete the upgrade of the Mangawhai Community Wastewater scheme (MCWWS) existing reticulation system and pump stations To be started after the modelling is completed.
-Complete the upgrade of the MCWWS treatment plant Aeration upgrade completed.
+No. of Lot, Lot, Lot, Lot, Lot, Lot, Lot, Lot, Complete the upgrade of the Mangawhai Community Wastewater scheme (MCWWS) existing reticulation system and pump stations To be started after the modelling is completed.
+ALC: A Complete the upgrade of the MCWWS treatment plant Aeration upgrade completed.